Tielin Ding

 8. Between /pɪŋ/ and /pɑŋ/

-Born in 1996 in Chongqing, China.
-Tielin Ding is a wanderer, observer and mixed-media artist whose diverse practice involves working with playful objects, indeterminate traces and movements to create performative actions.
+Tielin Ding, born in 1996 in China, is a wanderer, observer and mixed-media artist whose diverse practice involves working with playful objects, indeterminate traces and movements to create performative actions.
 His application of “Mapping” and “Walking” gives him more opportunity to reflect on invisible systems within urban and natural spaces.
-Under the practice of way-finding, mark-making and game-changing, he has been very interested in drifting in the field of language and space, risking getting lost from point A to point B. He studied architecture engineering at Beijing University of Civil Engineering and Architecture for his bachelor and MFA in photography at Parsons School of Design, The New School in NYC.
+Under the practice of way-finding, mark-making and game-changing, he has been very interested in drifting in the field of language and space, risking getting lost from point A to point B. He graduated from MFA in photography at Parsons School of Design, The New School in NYC.

 Artist CV︎